Indian roller: In culture

 The Indian roller is associated with Hindu legends and said to be sacred to Vishnu; it used to be caught and released during festivals such as Dussera or the last day of Durga Puja.
 Adding its chopped feathers to fodder for cows was believed to increase the latter's milk yield, giving it the Telugu name of "paala-pitta" (పాలపిట్ట), meaning 'milk bird'.
-A Hindustani name is "neelkanth" (नीलकंठ; نیل کنٹھ), meaning 'blue throat', a name associated with the deity Shiva due to a legend that he drank poison but stopped it from going past his throat, turning it blue.
+A Hindustani name is "neelkanth" (नीलकंठ; نیل کنٹھ), meaning 'blue throat', a name associated with the deity Shiva due to a legend that he drank the Halahala poison emerging from Samudra Manthana to save the world but stopped it from going past his throat, turning it blue.

 The Kol people traditionally considered a sighting of an Indian roller as a good omen as did people in Bengal who, upon seeing the bird, would chant a couplet showing devotion to Vishnu and seeking a vision of the bird at the time of their death.
 A nomadic tribe of fortune-tellers from the Vishakapatnam area wore feathers of the Indian roller on their head utilizing the folk belief that the bird could foretell events.
 The Indian roller is the state bird of the Indian states of Odisha, Telangana, and Karnataka.

 At the height of the plume trade in the early 20th century, the Indian roller was sought for export of its colourful feathers, and was among the most widely killed bird species in India.